Totes Gebirge

-The Totes Gebirge is a group of mountains in Austria, part of the Northern Limestone Alps, lying between the Salzkammergut and the Ennstaler Alpen.
-The name Totes Gebirge is derived from the German words tot meaning "dead", referring to the apparent lack of vegetation, and Gebirge meaning "mountain range".
+The Totes Gebirge, also known in English as the Dead Mountains, is a mountain range in Austria that forms part of the Northern Limestone Alps, lying between the Salzkammergut and the Ennstaler Alpen.
+The name Totes Gebirge is supposedly derived from the German words tot meaning "dead", referring to the apparent lack of vegetation, and Gebirge meaning "mountain range".
 The area is a large karst plateau with steep sides, and several mountain peaks above 2000 m.
 The highest point is the summit of Großer Priel, at 2515 m.